 Athletic-The College awards athletic scholarships for men's baseball and women's softball.
-Tuition is provided for two years and must be used within a two-year period.
+Tuition is provided for one year and may be renewed for another year at the discretion of the athletic director and coach.
 Fees for each term of scholarship support are waived.
 Students receiving athletic scholarships must participate in and be declared eligible for the sport under which they signed the scholarship agreement.
 Interested students should contact the College Athletic Director.